chelsea-designs/bird-search-and-rescue/README.md

 * The HTMX library that is inserted into the HTML template by django produces a warning stating that the link does not need to have the javascript file type declared.

 #### Automated Testing
-Automated tests were written for the blog and profile apps, along with the product forms.
+Automated tests were written for the News and profile apps, along with the product forms.
 A total of 45 different tests were written to test the urls, views and forms and demonstrate my understanding of the testing procedures.
 In order to run the tests, you will need to clone the repo.
 In the settings for the project the database is set to point at the specified database when a database url is present within the config variables.
 Provided that you do not include a database url in the config variables django will run the tests on a test database utilising sqlite3.
 Django will not run the tests on the postgresql database from a heroku application, therefore you will need to ensure not to include the database url in the config variables.